AdaCore/gnatstudio/docs/users_guide/tools.rst

 with GPS, but is available as part of Cygwin.

 GPS displays visual comparisons in either Side-by-Side or Unified mode.
-In side-by-side mode, GPS displays editors for the files involved in the comparison side by side.
+In Side-by-Side mode, GPS displays editors for the files involved in the comparison side by side.
 By default, GPS places the reference file on the left.
 In Unified mode, GPS does not open a new editor, but shows all the changes in the original editor.
-Unified mode is used only when comparing two files; when comparing three files, only side-by-side mode is available.
+Unified mode is used only when comparing two files; when comparing three files, only Side-by-Side mode is available.

 Lines in the file editors are highlighted with various colors.
 In side-by-side mode, only the right editor (for the modified file) has